kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

 Detailed instructions are out of scope, but there is plenty of documentation online.

 **Note about Docker Desktop**:

 - When you are using Docker Desktop, then by default the firewall blocks incoming requests, look for rules named "Docker Desktop Backend".
 - Disable 'Block' rules, enable 'Allow' rules, also for Public networks.
 - It is recommended to use a user-defined bridge network instead of the default:
   - pass `--network my-net` argument to docker run,
   - or call `docker network connect my-net my-container`

 ### Client Authentication

 Both, the user accessing the agent manager, and the ETW agent accessing the agent manager are considered clients that need to be authenticated.
 We use client certificates for both.

-We must use a the same self-signed root certificate mentioned above (**Kd-Soft.cer**), as client authentication certificates are provided by us.

 - The client certificate must be configured to support client authorization.
+- The client certificate presented by the PushAgent will be authenticated if the DN contains role=etw-pushagent.
+- The client certificate presented by the AgentManager user will be authenticated if the DN contains role=etw-manager.
+- If a client certificate does not have the role above, it can be authenticated by being listed in the AuthorizedCommonNames setting (see below).

+(for the PushAgent client) or the value etw-manager (for the AgentManager user).

+- If needed, a custom root certificate must be installed.

-- On a Windows client, the self-signed root certificate must be installed in the "**Local Computer\Personal**" folder of the local certificate storage.
+  - On a Windows client, the optional root certificate must be installed in the "**Local Computer\Trusted Root Certification Authorities**" folder of the local certificate storage.
   - On a Linux client it depends on the distribution.
 A popular way is:

-  - copy `Kd-Soft.cer` to `/usr/local/share/ca-certificates/`
+    - copy `Kd-Soft.crt` to `/usr/local/share/ca-certificates/`
     - run `update-ca-certificates` with the proper permissions (root)

 - A useful tool for creating certificates is [XCA](https://www.hohnstaedt.de/xca/).

-- We also have OpenSSL scripts in the `EtwEvents.PushAgent/certificates` directory
+- We also have OpenSSL scripts in the `EtwEvents.AgentManager/certificates` directory

-- We specify authorized users/agents in `appsettings.json`, in the **ClientValidation** or **AgentValidation** section, e.g.:
+- We specify authorized users/agents in `appsettings.json`, in the **ClientValidation** and **AgentValidation** section, e.g.:

   ```json
   "ClientValidation": {